-AS AN EMPLOYEE OF WILKINSON ELECTRIC, I HAVE THE RIGHT TO:
+AS AN Wilkinson Electric EMPLOYEE, I HAVE THE RIGHT TO:

 - 1. Work on a project that follows all Wilkinson Electric safety programs, procedures and programs and to receive all required safety training.

 - 2. Receive a project specific orientation when arriving on a project for the first time and before beginning work, so that I will know the location of:

 - A. Wilkinson Electric Safety Program

 - B. Wilkinson Electric Safety Data Sheet (SDS) & HAZCOM Program

 - C. 1st Aid Kit

 - D. Hazardous areas to avoid on the project

 - E. Emergency Contact Information

 - F. Project Emergency Action Plan

 - 3. Participate in a weekly toolbox safety meeting on the first day of the work week.

 - 4. Participate in daily pre-task planning each day before beginning work.

 - 5. Participate in daily Stretch & Flex.

 - 6. Report all incidents and near misses that I am involved in or witness to my supervisor immediately.

 - 7. To use my STOP WORK AUTHORITY and notify my supervisor immediately of all unsafe acts, safety concerns and potential safety hazards without fear of retaliation and expect that corrective action to be taken before resuming work.

 - 8. Receive and appropriately wear all required Protective Equipment (PPE) to complete my task safely.

 - 9. Receive safety training as needed and have my Wilkinson Electric Training card with me while I am at work.

 - 10. Receive specific training before operating:

 - A. Aerial Work Platform (AWP)

 - B. Forklifts

 - C. Excavation and Trenching

 - D. Powder Actuated Tools

 - E. Lockout Tag out

 - F. Confined Spaces

 - G. Fall Protection

 - H. Energized Electrical Work

 - I. Any specialized equipment, tools or task

 - 11. To refuse to work on or around any potentially energized circuit, panel or equipment, until it has been guarded or properly locked out, tagged and tested with a voltage tester to verify the power has been deenergized.
 If Energized Electrical Work is required, I will refuse to perform it unless it is in full compliance with the Wilkinson Electric Energized Electrical Work Program.

-can enjoy life to its fullest with my family and friends.
-Employee Name (print) Signature Date
+- 12. Return home each day in the same physical condition as when I reported to work, injury free so I can enjoy life to its fullest with my family and friends.